MuskanSharma21/GetHarley-Task/readme.md

 A star schema data warehouse implemented using dbt and Snowflake to analyze customer conversations and messaging patterns.
 The warehouse features incremental loading for fact tables and SCD Type 2 for tracking dimensional changes, enabling comprehensive analysis of customer interactions and clinic performance.

+### Data Quality Assumptions
+1. **Message Uniqueness**
+   - Each message has a unique identifier
+   - Messages cannot be edited after creation (append-only)
+   - Message timestamps are always present and accurate

+2. **Referential Integrity**
+   - Every message belongs to exactly one conversation
+   - Every conversation belongs to one customer
+   - Every customer is associated with one clinic
+   - No orphaned records exist in the system

+3. **Business Logic Assumptions**
+   - Conversation status changes need historical tracking
+   - Customer-clinic relationships are relatively stable
+   - Tags are current state only (no historical tracking needed)
+   - Response times are calculated within the same conversation only

 ## Business Problems Solved

 ### 1. Response Time Analysis